cinchy-co/angular-sdk/projects/angular-sdk/README.md

 ## Installation

-To install this library, go to your angular project directory and use:
+To install this library, go to your angular project directory and run:

 ```bash
 $ npm install @cinchy-co/angular-sdk --save